alex-huff/CraftOS-Create-MIDI/README.md

 ```

 ## Custom Songs
-To play custom songs, clone this repo (on your actual computer) and install the requirements by running
+To play custom songs, clone this repo (on your actual computer) and install the requirements by running:
 ```sh
 git clone https://github.com/alex-huff/CraftOS-Create-MIDI.git && cd CraftOS-Create-MIDI
 ```